-I am a mother of four grown-up children and a grandmother of eight, my most recent grand-daughter having been born in January 2018 at the Whittington Hospital.
-I was privileged to have been my daughter’s doula.
+I am the mum of four married children and grandma of eight, my most recent grand-daughter having arrived in January 2018 at the Whittington Hospital.
+I was privileged and delighted to have been my daughter’s doula.

 I began my family almost 40 years ago with twins born suddenly at 34 weeks’ gestation by Caesarean Section, a very frightening event as no one had the time to offer any reassurance to me and my husband.
 I’m not sure doulas were known about then but this was an experience that formed my desire to help other women and to remain linked to the caring professions.
 My twins spent their first three weeks in special care, a very steep learning curve for us!